 - Picking up my pen.
 When I start laying out a plan, I begin to feel better.
 This plan includes expectations, roles, content to be mastered, timelines, and so on.
 I use a project approach to this learning challenge.

 - Eating the elephant.
 The only way to eat an elephant is one bite at a time.
 The plan helps me identify specific tasks that need to be done.
 Once I have a list of tasks, even if the list isn’t complete, I can begin to eat the elephant, one bite at a time.

 “The secret of getting ahead is getting started.
 The secret of getting started is breaking your complex overwhelming tasks into small manageable tasks, and then starting on the first one.”—Mark Twain

 These steps have helped me in the past.
 I know they can help me again.
 Today is proving it already.
 I know the project will be a success.
 I know there is a lot to learn, but that’s okay.
 I wouldn’t be happy with my work if I weren’t learning every day.

 I encourage you to think about how you successfully deal with this kind of situation.
 I encourage you to think about and apply the steps listed above.
 Add or modify the list based on your experience and success.
 Reducing your negative anxiety level will, in itself, raise your chances for success.
 Take the time to think it through.
 Follow a plan and have fun.

 This approach will reduce your anxiety in a new client situation, allowing you to be more effective and client-focused.
 If you have other strategies you’d recommend, I’d love to hear about them—and write about them in a future article.

+TechRepublic is seeking IT consultants with intriguing stories.
+Have you identified a unique solution to a common problem?
+Maybe you have an opinion on a current IT issue?
 Send us a quick note and we may contact you for an interview.
-If you appear among our featured members, you'll receive a cool TechRepublic polo shirt, not to mention accolades from your IT brethren.
+If you appear among our featured members, you’ll receive a cool TechRepublic polo shirt, not to mention accolades from your IT brethren.